Backups are stored in repositories, so before you can create your first snapshots you need to create a destination repository that will host them.

 ,

-as can be seen in this command to list the informations regarding /bin/ls
+as can be seen in this command to list the information regarding /bin/ls

 within snapshot identified by 7f